 |Pros: Free, and fast.||Cons: Huge image size, can't back up non-system drive files.|

-Tutorial: How to Automatically Back Up Files to Your External Hard Drive via File History
+Tutorial: How to Automatically Back Up Files to an External Hard Drive via File History

-Step 1.
-Connect your external hard drive to PC.
+Prerequisite: Always keep your external hard drive connected to the PC.

 Step 6.
 Click "Run now".

 File History will automatically back up all folders under C: /Users/account name to your external hard drive.